28.7: Calcium Signaling

 - cytosolic Ca2+ flows into an IP3-insensitive sequestered pool (concentration Y) with rate v2 to keep low levels of cytosolic Ca2+

-- Spikes arise when the sequestered pool Y releases Ca2+ back into the cytosol at a rate v3 in a process that is activated by cytosolic Ca2+.
+- Spikes arise when the sequestered pool Y releases Ca2+ back into the cytosol at a rate v3, which cytosolic Ca2+ activates.

 Goldbeter at al (Proc.
 Natl.
 Acad.
 Sci.
-87, 1461-1465 (1990) constructed a mathematical model to account for the oscillations/spikes In addition to the parameters mentioned above, they included 3 more:
+87, 1461-1465 (1990) constructed a mathematical model for the oscillations/spikes.
+In addition to the parameters mentioned above, they included three more:

-- vo, describing the influx of extracellular Ca2+ into the cytosol and k describing the efflux of cytosolic Ca2+ from the cell.
-These are controlled by Ca2+ pumps SERCA, PMCA, et al as described above.
+- vo, describing the influx of extracellular Ca2+ into the cytosol, and k, describing the efflux of cytosolic Ca2+ from the cell.
+These are controlled by the Ca2+ pumps (SERCA, PMCA, et al.) described above.

 - kf, which describes the passive leak of Y into Z.